kouky/kouky.github.io/_drafts/ios-adaptive-layouts-in-code.markdown

 {% include figure.html caption="Generic Constraints" asset="/assets/adaptive-instagram/generic-constraints.jpg" %}

 As seen in the generic constraints graphic above, the `HeaderView` has a fixed height and its left, right, and top edges are pinned to the super view.
-Our `PictureView` will always be displayed as a square so we define a contraint equating its height and width.
+Our `PictureView` will always be displayed as a square so we define a constraint equating its height and width.
 The `AuthorView` will also have a fixed height and its top edge will always be pinned to the bottom edge of the `HeaderView`.

 The following view controller function when called will create and install these generic constraints.